Increasing Access to Healthcare Services for Women at Risk

 - Management of obstetric complications such as preeclampsia and hemorrhage.

-- education to promote the use of skilled birth attendants and healthy behaviors including breastfeeding, early postnatal care, and planning for optimal pregnancy spacing
+- Education to promote the use of skilled facility-based deliveries and healthy behaviors such as breastfeeding, early postnatal care, and planning for optimal pregnancy spacing.

 CMMB also addresses cultural, behavioral, socioeconomic, health system, and other challenges, especially those that contribute to the three primary delays that inhibit pregnant women from reaching maternal care:

-- the decision to seek maternal health care
+- Delay in the decision to seek care.

-- identifying and reaching a maternal health medical facility
+- Delay in identifying and reaching a health facility that provides maternal care.

-- receipt of adequate and appropriate maternal health treatment
+- Delay in receipt of adequate and appropriate treatment.

 Evidence shows that by addressing these delays, we can positively impact a mother’s utilization of critical health services and her maternal health outcomes.

 Safe Motherhood in South Sudan

-In 2013, CMMB initiated a Safe Motherhood project at the Ezo Primary Health Care Center in Nzara County as part of our CHAMPS (Children & Mothers Partnerships).
-The program directly responds to the “three delays” and leverages CMMB’s volunteer program to expand access to quality care.
-The program encourages, mentors, and tangibly supports traditional birth attendants (TBAs) to refer pregnant women for facility-based antenatal care and delivery.
+In 2013, CMMB initiated a Safe Motherhood project at the Ezo Primary Health Care Center in Nzara County as part of our CHAMPS (Children & Mothers Partnerships) program.
+The project directly responds to the “three delays” and leverages CMMB’s volunteer program to expand access to quality care.
+The project encourages, mentors, and tangibly supports traditional birth attendants (TBAs) to refer pregnant women for facility-based antenatal care and delivery.
 TBA-related efforts have led to consistent increases in the number of pregnant women referred for antenatal care, prevention of mother-to-child transmission of HIV (PMTCT), and outpatient services.